Martín de Argüelles

-Martín de Argüelles Jr. (1566–1630) was the first white child known to have been born in what is now the United States.
-His birthplace of St. Augustine, Florida (San Agustín, La Florida) is the oldest continuously occupied, European-founded city in the United States.
+Martín de Argüelles Jr. (1566–1630) was the first white child known to have been born in what is now the contiguous United States.
+His birthplace of St. Augustine, Florida (Spanish: San Agustín, La Florida) is the oldest continuously occupied, European-founded city in the United States.

 Birth

+Argüelles was born in 1566 in the Spanish settlement of San Agustín, Spanish Florida.
+Martín's parents were Martín de Argüelles (Sr.) and Leonor Morales.
+The family of Argüelles was of Greek origin, a fact they themselves consistently asserted, tracing their ancestry to shipbuilders from the Greek city of Argos; some researchers have also suggested that this is the source of their name ("from Argos" = "Argoyos" -> Argüelles).